Chambourg-sur-Indre: City changes

 The urban center of Chambourg-sur-Indre is grouped around the pole formed by the church and the town hall from the intersection of the D94 (north-east south-east) and D17 (northwest southeast).
 The site overlooks by 10 m the left side of the Indre Valley flowing northeast, is immune to flooding.
 The town has expanded since 1980 as subdivisions are built along new roads, west and east of the town in recent projects, being established more directly in the bottom of the valley of the Indre.
 To the west of the town is business district.
 Once having crossed the series of three bridges that cross the D94 to the Indre valley towards the northeast and Chédigny we find Thimée Island, an important hamlet also benefiting from new construction, with the town center hanging somehow on the right bank of the Indre.

 Several other villages, mostly located at the foot of the hill on the right bank of the Indre, are experiencing the same level of development.
 Part of the area situated on the plateau on the right bank of the Indre is much less populated, with the exception of "one-road town" built not far from the castle Marray on a promontory surrounded by the valleys of two parallel streams, tributaries of the left bank of the Indre.

 Housing

-The table below presents a comparison of housing in Chambourg-sur-Indre and throughout the Indre-et-Loire in 2017, through some indicators:

-Chambourg-sur-Indre is typically characterized by a proportion of households owning their home being very much higher (+ 29%) than the department average; rental housing represents only 19.9% of primary residences.
-In 2017, 64.8% of households lived in the town for more than 10 years.
-Between 2006 and 2014, 67 main residences were built.

-Second homes account for 5.5% of homes in Chambourg-sur-Indre, a value above the average of the Indre-et-Loire, which stood at 4.6%.
+As of 2020, there were 647 houses in Chambourg-sur-Indre.
+Of these, 85% were primary residences, 6% were holiday homes, and 9% were vacant.
+2.9% of the houses are in apartment buildings.
+78% of the primary residences were owned by their occupants.
+65% of the residents lived in the same house for more than 10 years.